 One thing heavily on my mind right now is settling back in before the new school year.
-We are considering all of our options and determining if our “fail-safe” plan will be necessary.
+We are considering all of our options and determine if our “fail-safe” plan will be necessary.
 When we departed we decided to not let the issue of quickly deciding on what kind of a place we want.
 In hindsight I love that we did that, it was the right way to do this.
 There was no way we were going to find a place and still take this trip.
 Our fail-safe plan made it possible, no matter what we had a plan but we could change it.
 I’ve shared a lot that I am thinking in many ways about a simpler arrangement.
-After all we’ve been living in an RV and we’re only closer as a family today as a result of it.
-Also there are so many more things we want to do now, and if we are burdened excessively will they even be possible?
+After all, we’ve been living in an RV and we’re only closer as a family today as a result of it.
+Also, there are so many more things we want to do now, and if we are burdened excessively will they even be possible?
 After all the priorities are so simple right now, do we have enough water?
-Sun screen?
+Sunscreen?
 Did you charge the camera battery?
 Does the campsite have good 4G coverage?
-Oh the simple things, how I love you.
+Oh, the simple things, how I love you.

 Concluding with: Farewell Danville and Hello El Dorado Hills